jonnonz1/nz-statute-book/acts/public/1989/education-act-1989.md

   (b) section 8 of the Atomic Energy Act 1945:
   (c) section 3 of the Geothermal Energy Act 1953:
   (d) sections 6 and 8 of the Mining Act 1971:
-  (e) sections 5 and 261 of the Coal Mines Act 1979.
+  (e) sections 5 and 261 of the Coal Mines Act 1979:
+  (f) sections 10 and 11 of the Crown Minerals Act 1991:
+  (g) section 354 of the Resource Management Act 1991.

 ### 208 Title to land
 (1) A District Land Registrar shall, on written application by any person authorised by the Minister and on payment of the prescribed fee,—